 How do I enter?

-The cost of entry is £25, regardless of whether you enter the Standard or Advanced event.
+The cost of entry is £25, regardless of whether you enter the Standard or Advanced event and only £10 for the 200M event.

 And what does that get me?